 Epic kanban board: a powerful overview of your epics

-The differences between epics vs user stories: a worked-through example
+The differences between epics and user stories: a worked-through example

 During your opportunity discovery you work with an Opportunity Solution Tree and uncover an interesting problem that many home buyers face: people think it's hard and stressful to get an overview of mortgage providers and their services.
-You learn that people who are buying homes find it very time consuming and hard to figure out which bank offers them the best mortgage rates and conditions.
+You learn that people who are buying homes find it very time consuming, and hard, to figure out which bank offers them the best mortgage rates and conditions.
 Many find this stressful, and even after choosing a bank, they are still not sure if they made the right decision.

 An opportunity has presented itself.
 Using the user story format from earlier, we can articulate our finding as:

 As a house buyer, I want to be able to get a good overview of all mortgage rates and conditions, so I can make the decision of what bank to lend from in less time and without having to second guess myself.

 First of all, let’s stop and admire this great user story.